daiolupo/project-journal/journal.md

 ### What I completed today

-- Today I completed the task of cloning the software project repo.
-Installing the all the dependencies.
+- Today I completed the task of installing the all the dependencies of the front and backend of the software project.
 - I completed the task of setting up the server with NodeJS and ExpressJS.

 ### Any issues preventing you from progressing